-Your proposed project, Caltrans Interstate (I) 805 South Phase I, Culvert Extension, in the city of Chula Vista, San Diego County, California, would result in a discharge of fill material into waters of the United States (WOUS), specifically, an unnamed tributary to the Otay River.
+This project would result in a discharge of dredged and/or fill material into waters of the United States.
 Therefore, pursuant to section 404 of the Clean Water Act (33 U.S.C.
 1344; 33 C.F.R. parts 323 and 330), your proposed project requires a Department of the Army permit.

-I have determined that construction of I-805 South Phase I, Culvert Extension, in the city of Chula Vista, San Diego County, California complies with Nationwide Permit (NWP) No. 14, Linear Transportation Projects, if conducted as described in your application.
+I have determined construction of your proposed project would comply with Nationwide Permit (NWP) No. 14 Linear Transportation Projects, if constructed as described in your application.

-Specifically, you are authorized to conduct the following regulated activities:
+Specifically, and as shown on the attached drawing(s)/map(s), you are authorized to conduct the following regulated activities: